 Here at OraWellness, we commonly reference the journey that we can each take towards our own optimal oral health.

 In order for each of us to successfully navigate this journey to optimal oral health, we have to have a good map and educate ourselves.
 For more information on how to do this, we invite you to check out our article, “The first step of dental self-empowerment“.

 In your quest for optimal oral health, you likely recognize the importance of continuing education, of learning more about the various pieces to the puzzle so you can better navigate your path.

 Today, we’ll touch on a news event that highlights how critically important it is that each of us accepts the responsibility of being the MVP (most valuable person) on our oral health team.
 We’ll explain why we each need to be the captain on our journey to optimal oral health as well as the potential risks if we don’t educate ourselves.

-At the end of this article, we will share six simple, helpful actions you can take to increase your dental self empowerment and reduce your bill at the dental office.
+At the end of this article, we will share five simple, helpful actions you can take to increase your dental self empowerment and reduce your bill at the dental office.

 While these strategies can be applied in many areas of our lives, for the sake of this discussion, let’s keep it focused around our oral health journey.

 Why increasing our knowledge base could save us more than money…

 What happens when we don’t accept the responsibility of being the MVP of our own oral health team?

 - Do we feel out of control?

 - Do we feel like we’re left in the dark?

 - Is it possible that we might even wind up having unnecessary dental procedures done in our mouths?

 Who is ‘right’?